-When most people think of long-term savings plans, they usually think about employer-sponsored retirement plans, such as a 401(k), which helps you set aside part of your paycheck for retirement.
-But there's another powerful savings tool to consider, one that's flexible enough to move with you from job to job: an Individual Retirement Account, or IRA.
+When most people think of long-term savings plans, they usually think about employer-sponsored retirement plans, such as a 401(k) plan, which sets aside funds for retirement.
+But there's another powerful savings tool to consider that moves with you from job to job: an Individual Retirement Account, or IRA.

 Think of the word "individual" as a reminder that the IRA gives you the power to make decisions on how to save.
-By opening an IRA with a financial institution like Regions, you can save on your own — which can be particularly helpful if you own your own business or need to shift jobs.
+By opening an IRA with a financial institution, you can save on your own without having to rely on an employer to offer a plan.

 Funds contributed to an IRA can be invested in mutual funds, stocks, and bonds.
-You have options for how your IRA savings should be invested, letting you balance risk and reward over the long term.
+You have options for how your IRA savings are invested, letting you balance risk and reward over the long term.

-The most you can contribute in a given year to an IRA is $5,000, but if you are 50 years old or older, you can contribute an additional $1,000, thereby allowing you to save up to a total of $6,500.
+The most you can contribute to an IRA in 2014 is $5,500, but if you are 50 years old or older, you can contribute an additional $1,000, thereby allowing you to save up to a total of $6,500.

 The Two Types of IRAs